quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 still sends an immediate acknowledgement if it would have for a non CE marked packet.
 Otherwise, the CE marks are reported in the next acknowledgement.

+The Ignore-CE bit SHOULD NOT be set if ECT(1) is negotiated with DCTCP
+{{?RFC8257}} or L4S, because it delays the congestion controller's ability to quickly respond to congestion.

 ## Batch Processing of Packets {#batch}

 For performance reasons, an endpoint can receive incoming packets from the